-Students enrolled full-time will generally take two courses in each of the two terms of the semester.
-Part-time students will generally take 1 course per term.
+Students enrolled full-time will generally take four courses in each semester.
+Part-time students will generally take two courses per semester.

 Students have a maximum of 6 calendar years to complete the MBA program once admitted on a regular status.
 Admission on a regular status occurs when the student has satisfied the "conditional" terms placed when admitted.
 A student whose coursework falls beyond the above time limit, may petition the Program Director for special circumstances extension.